You are here

 Finally people need to trust the Government will deliver a fairer society, and their voice must also be heard.
 Real social dialogue involving all stakeholders is vital if we are to meet the challenges presented by climate change, demographic changes and social inequality, and create sustainable solutions that all sectors of society can buy into.

 Ireland faces many challenges, but they are not insurmountable.
-Social Justice Ireland has published a framework for the the next Programme for Government, focusing on the five key areas noted above.
-Below, we set them out in tabular form, with three key policy areas related to each.
+Social Justice Ireland has published a framework for the next Programme for Government, focusing on the five key areas noted above.
+Below, we set them out in tabular form.
 Further policy suggestions in each of these areas are published in our annual Socio-Economic Review, availabe here.